Soracom LTE-M Button Setup Guide

 Configuring Soracom Services

-The Soracom LTE-M Button is pre-programmed to send button click events to Soracom's Unified Endpoint, a conslidated data ingress endpoint that automatically redirects device data to the Soracom Beam, Soracom Funk, Soracom Funnel, or Soracom Harvest Data services, depending on which of these services you have enabled.
+The Soracom LTE-M Button is pre-programmed to send button click events to Soracom's Unified Endpoint, a conslidated data ingress endpoint that automatically redirects button data to the Soracom Beam, Soracom Funk, Soracom Funnel, or Soracom Harvest Data services, depending on which of these services you have enabled.
 These services provide the following capabilities:

 By sending its data to Unified Endpoint, you can easily control how the data sent from the LTE-M Button is handled by simply enabling or modifying a Soracom Beam, Funk, Funnel, or Harvest Data configuration, without having to reprogram the button itself.

 Soracom Beam, Funk, Funnel, and Harvest Data services are configured using Groups.
-Using groups lets you create a specific service configuration and apply it to multiple devices.
+Using groups lets you create a specific service configuration and apply it to multiple buttons.
 For example, by enabling the Soracom Harvest Data service for a group, any SIMs added to the group will automatically be able to use Harvest Data.
-That way, you can easily add more devices to the group without needing to enable Harvest Data for each SIM individually.
+That way, you can easily add more buttons to the group without needing to enable Harvest Data for each SIM individually.

 The Soracom LTE-M Button is also pre-programmed to send button click data in binary format.
 By sending data in binary, the button can keep cellular data usage to a minimum.
 However, binary data can be difficult to decode, and web applications and cloud services often do not support binary data at all.

-Groups also provides a Binary Parser function which automatically converts device data from binary to JSON, making it easier to work with.
+Groups also provides a Binary Parser function which automatically converts button data from binary to JSON, making it easier to work with.
 With this function enabled, the binary data sent from the LTE-M Button will first be converted to JSON format, and then redirected to Soracom Beam, Funk, Funnel, or Harvest Data.

 Before we begin using Soracom Beam, Funk, Funnel, or Harvest Data services, lets first create a Group and enable the Binary Parser function.